 Why don’t we consider all this ‘anti-national’?
 Modi’s engagement with the press extends only to right-wing media lackeys like the odious Arnab Goswami, who makes Bill O’Reilly look agreeable.
 The net result?
 A relentless coarsening of the social fabric, distraction from the growing challenges of human development, and a steady erosion of public discourse.

 Modi has also canceled the licenses of over 9,000 NGOs that received funds from abroad.
 A few had criticized aspects of his regime, others were simply suspected of misaligned loyalties, the sort that arise from a commitment to the environment or human rights.
 Minister of Culture, Mahesh Sharma, wants to ‘cleanse every area of public discourse that has been westernised and where Indian culture and civilisation need to be restored—be it the history we read, our cultural heritage or our institutes that have been polluted over the years.’
 Never before has a dolt like Y Sudershan Rao been made chairperson of the Indian Council of Historical Research.
 An RSS man, Rao thinks ‘the Ramayana and the Mahabharata are true accounts of the periods in which they were written.’
 An apologist for the caste system, he blames ‘Muslim rule in north India’ for ‘most of the questionable social customs in Indian society.’
 A host of institutions are being gutted with such appointments.
 Hindus from India’s neighboring states are welcome in Modi’s India but Muslims are not, including the persecuted Rohingya Muslims.
-In 2010, Modi compared Dalits to ‘mentally retarded children’ who gain ‘spiritual experience’ from manual scavenging.
-At a medical conference in 2014, Modi further revealed his intellectual caliber by earnestly praising ancient Hindu feats in genetic science and cosmetic surgery, which he believes had enabled our great ancestors to transplant an elephant head on a human.
+In fact, Modi and team have even drafted a parliamentary bill to enshrine into law a religious basis for Indian citizenship and for admitting refugees into India.
+On other fronts, Modi, in 2010, compared Dalits to ‘mentally retarded children’ who gain ‘spiritual experience’ from manual scavenging.
+He further revealed his intellectual caliber at a medical conference by earnestly praising ancient Hindu feats in genetic science and cosmetic surgery, which he believes had enabled our great ancestors to transplant an elephant head on a human.